Thinx: Lawsuits

 In 2020, lawsuits were filed against Thinx alleging misleading marketing following an independent test of the company's products that revealed the presence of per- and polyfluoroalkyl substances (PFAS), a type of chemical found in consumer products and linked to numerous long-term health risks.
 The lawsuits called into question whether Thinx marketing claim that its products were "organic, sustainable and nontoxic" was deceptive.
 In May 2022, the lawsuits were combined into a proposed class action, and the company reached a settlement in the case in November.
 In January 2023, the terms of the settlement were announced to consumers, which included no admission of wrongdoing and the company agreeing to pay up to US$5 million to consumers.
 Thinx also put out a statement alleging that PFAS are not part of the product design and going forward, it would ensure PFAS are not added to its products.

 On January 29, 2024, CEO Meghan Davis announced on a company-wide Zoom call that 95 of the 109 staff members would be losing their jobs on May 1.
 Five of the laid-off employees were offered positions as employees of Kimberly-Clark, Thinx's parent company.
+Later reporting indicated the number of employees integrated into Kimberly-Clark was a less striking thirty-two.